-However, in certain concession arrangements, contracts may include a payment commitment on the part of the concession grantor covering only part of the investment, with the balance covered by amount chargest to users.
-Where this is the case, the investment amount guaranteed by the concession grantor is recognized under the financial asset model and the residual balance is recognized under the intangible asset model.
-Financial assets resulting from that are recorded in the financial statements under the heading other financial assets and recognized at amortized cost.
+However, in certain concession arrangements, contracts may include a payment commitment on the part of the concession grantor covering only part of the investment, with the balance covered by amount charged to users.
+Where this is the case, the investment amount guaranteed by the concession grantor is recognized under the financial asset model and the residual balance is recognized under the invangible asset model.
+Financial assets resulting from that are recognized in the financial statements order the heading other financial assets and recognized at amortized cost.

-Frather, where infrastructure is partly regulated and partly inregulated, the portion of infrastructure that is physically separable and capable of being operated independently and meets definition of each generating unit as defined under fail AS 36 is analysed separately if it is used wholly for unregulated purposes
+First for, where infrastructure is partly regulated and partly unregulated, the portion of infrastructure that is physically separable and capable of being operated independently and meets definition of east generating unit as defined under fail AS 36 is analysed separately if it is used wholly for unregulated purposes